vdm4k/network/README.md

 ### Client

 Client works as expected.
 No special preconditions.
 By default using non blocking mode.Using openSSL for secure connections

+## UDP

+### Client

+Simple client with non blocking sockets.
+Oriented only on one connection hence we need to set bind ip/port

+## SSL + UDP

+### Server

+Server works as expected.
+No special preconditions.
+By default using non blocking mode.
+Using openSSL for secure connections

+### Client

+Client works as expected.
+No special preconditions.
+By default using non blocking mode.
+Using openSSL for secure connections

 ## SCTP